 Given the volume of claims processed by Medicare each day, and the cost associated with conducting medical review of an individual claim, CMS uses automated edits to help prevent improper payment without the need for manual intervention.
 CMS developed the National Correct Coding Initiative (NCCI) to promote national correct coding methodologies and to control improper coding that leads to inappropriate payment of Part B claims.
-NCCI Procedure-to-Procedure (PTP) edits prevent inappropriate payment for billing code pairs that in general should not be reported together by the same provider for the same beneficiary for the same date of service.
+NCCI Procedure-to-Procedure (PTP) edits prevent inappropriate payment for billing code pairs that generally should not be reported together by the same provider for the same beneficiary for the same date of service.
 NCCI Medically Unlikely Edits (MUEs) prevent payment for a potentially inappropriate quantity of the same service rendered by the same provider for the same beneficiary on the same date of service.
-NCCI edits are refined and updated quarterly.46
+NCCI edits are refined and updated quarterly.

-3.6.2 Medicaid National Correct Coding Initiative
+3.6.2 Medicaid NCCI

-Section 1903(r) of the Act requires states to implement NCCI methodologies into their Medicaid Management Information Systems (MMIS) in order to process applicable Medicaid claims using the national NCCI methodologies, including the PTP edits and MUEs.
-CMS maintains a technical guidance manual and provides assistance to State Medicaid Agencies (SMAs) in the use of NCCI methodologies in their Medicaid programs.
-Similar to that for Medicare, the Medicaid NCCI edits are refined and updated quarterly.47
+Section 1903(r) of the Act requires states to implement NCCI methodologies into their Medicaid Management Information Systems (MMIS) to process applicable Medicaid claims using the NCCI methodologies, including the PTP edits and MUEs.
+The use of Add-on Code edits by states is optional for Medicaid.
+CMS maintains a Technical Guidance Manual and provides assistance to SMAs in the use of NCCI methodologies in their Medicaid programs.
+Similar to that for Medicare, the Medicaid NCCI edits are refined and updated quarterly.